zuntaalejandra/Tableau_Challenge/README.md

 # History implemented in Tableau

 The next pictures shows the special features found analyzing the data mencioned.
 To know the conclusion obtained in each graph, please read the message you can find in the title of each one.

-To know more details, use the Tableau desktop file named: Bycle_Analysis_DashBoards_Stories.twb
+For more details, use the Tableau desktop file named: Bycle_Analysis_DashBoards_Stories.twb

 Image 1